sahilsingh2402/sahilsingh2402/README.md

 - 🌱  Keen on learning interesting concepts in computer science, astrophysics, and human psychology.

-- 👯  Intersted in brainstorming ideas and working with people of similar interests.
+- 👯  Interested in brainstorming ideas and working with people of similar interests.

 - 💻  I’m currently learning **Flutter**

-- 🥅  Idea: To create a brain-computer-interface (BCI) device (Alternated Augma, similar to Alter Ego) because I believe it would expand human intelligence.
+- 🥅  Idea: To create a **brain-computer-interface (BCI)** device (Alternated Augma, similar to Alter Ego) because I believe it would expand human intelligence.

 - ⚡  About: Deep dive into new ideas to build state-of-the-art technologies 💡